Northill: Public transport

 Bus route 74 to Bedford and Biggleswade operated by Grant Palmer runs hourly, daytime Monday to Saturday.
 Community bus operator, Ivel Sprinter runs a weekly service to Cambridge.

 The nearest railway station is Sandy.

 Education

 The Oak Farm and Sweet Briars Cottage areas are in the catchment zone for Robert Bloomfield Academy.
 Those same communities are in the catchment zone for Samuel Whitbread Academy, which has upper secondary and sixth form.

+Masquerades Youth Theatre Group is a Bedfordshire-based performing arts group providing extra-curricular drama, dance, singing and musical theatre training for children through to adults.
+Founded in 2004 in Northill by Karen Woodcock, the group began as a small Saturday morning drama class and has since expanded to offer a wide range of classes across Northill and surrounding areas.
+Classes are currently held in Northill and surrounding areas; Cople, Great Barford, Caldecote and Moggerhanger.

 Events and amenities

 The Crown public house next to St Mary's Church, dates back to the 17th century.
 The property is partly timber-framed and partly brick, with a colour washed roughcast render throughout.
 The roofs are made of old clay tiles.

 Northill Village Hall was built in the 1970s.

 Northill is the starting place of the Ickwell May Day celebration that sees local floats and residents travel the mile or so to the neighbouring village of Ickwell.
 The May Day celebration has been held since 1565.

+Masquerades Youth Theatre Group, a performing arts organisation founded in Northill, provides drama and dance training for children and young people, and stages regular productions involving participants from the village and surrounding areas.